 Regular readers know I take great pains to write informed and informative articles and essays, the latter as well researched as I have time to spare or can read my foxed notes of yesteryear.
 Empirical evidence is the best way to show one-and-one making two, which is to say, my ‘opinion’ is rarely baseless.
 I do my best to warn, and illustrate by example, the law of the perpetual colonial that demands we subordinate ourselves to the violence and deceit of the “principal architects” of Union policy and the doctrinal manipulation of the servants of their power.

-As a creative writer of fact books, magazines articles and the like, and a lot of fiction for plays and screenplays based on fact, I am obliged to know and understand what motivates people.
+As a creative writer of books, magazines, articles and so on, and fiction for plays and film based on fact, I am obliged to know and understand what motivates people.
 Knowing what comes next means observing human nature, assessing behaviour exhibited yesterday will surely manifest itself in a similar way tomorrow.
 This brings me to this week’s subject.

 A jury for Salmond